Health Co-Benefits and Mitigation Costs – A Climate Change Policy Study

 Climate mitigation technologies refer to ways to reduce emissions through the use of bioenergy, nuclear power, and carbon capture and storage (CCS).

-For each mitigation pathway, different levels of energy mix are assumed.
+For each mitigation pathway, different energy mix levels are assumed.

 The scenarios used in the study are the following:

-- First is the baseline scenario with no climate policy.
+• First is the baseline scenario, which assumes no climate policy.

-- Fourth, low availability of carbon capture and storage (CCS) technology, and
+• Fourth, the low availability of carbon capture and storage (CCS) technology, and

-- Fifth, there is a nuclear phase-out scenario with no installation of new ones.
+• Fifth, there is a nuclear phase-out scenario with no new installations.

 For each scenario, the study assessed the amounts of greenhouse gas emissions and air pollutants, as well as the associated mitigation costs and health benefits.

-The study covers the major pollutant species, such as black carbon, organic carbon, nitrous oxides, sulphur dioxide, carbon monoxide, ammonia, and non-methane volatile organic compounds.
+The study covers major pollutant species, including black carbon, organic carbon, nitrous oxides, sulphur dioxide, carbon monoxide, ammonia, and non-methane volatile organic compounds.
 The sum of black carbon and organic carbon likely constitutes fine particulate matter, or PM2.5, which is the most harmful air pollutant in terms of its health damage.

 Premature deaths attributable to PM2.5 are caused by ischemic heart diseases (IHD), chronic obstructive pulmonary diseases (COPD), stroke, lung cancer, and acute lower respiratory infection (ALRI).

-The study shows that when there is no climate policy to curb emissions, premature deaths increase continuously.
+The study shows that when there is no climate policy in place to curb emissions, premature deaths continue to increase.
 Deaths will reach almost 4 million in 2050 and 3.2 million in 2030.
-Causes of deaths can be attributed to concentrations of air pollutants and increasing populations, as population growth can also influence air pollution.
+Causes of death can be attributed to concentrations of air pollutants and growing populations, as population growth can also influence air pollution.

 The study generally shows that health co-benefits exceed mitigation costs when using different energy supplies across all emission reduction pathways.
 This result is also consistent with other studies that analyse different emissions targets.

-The effects of climate policies on the amounts of air pollutant emission vary in countries, and so do the health benefits.
+The effects of climate policies on air pollutant emissions vary across countries, and so do the resulting health benefits.

-The largest health benefits are found in China and India.
-India showed the largest benefit, and China will benefit most in the mid-term or by 2030.
+The most significant health benefits are found in China and India.
+India showed the most important benefit, and China is expected to benefit the most in the mid-term, by 2030.

-However, in some developed countries like Canada, Australia, South America, and the USA with low population densities, health benefits are not larger than mitigation costs because significant air pollution policies have already been implemented.
-The health co-benefits in these regions are not enough to compensate for climate mitigation costs.
+However, in some developed countries, such as Canada, Australia, South America, and the USA, with low population densities, the health benefits are not significantly larger than the mitigation costs because significant air pollution policies have already been implemented.
+The health co-benefits in these regions are insufficient to compensate for the costs of climate mitigation.

 Health benefits arising from mitigation policies can also incentivise decarbonization efforts, especially in China and India, where health benefits are high.